 There is a sharp fluctuation in the cocaine prices among different cities.
 Besides, the DEA officials say the prices may vary even within a city.
 This may have a link with the high variations in the purity.
 For these reasons, determining the prices of cocaine is a headache for them.

 An 8 Ball Of Coke Costs More Than The Dollars

 No doubt, cocaine causes many negative health effects.
-When you look at the economic burden of this problem, the price to pay only surges.
+When one looks at the economic burden of this problem, the price to pay only surges.
 In fact, cocaine ranks second among the drugs that cause overdose deaths.
 In 2014, 5856 Americans died by overdosing on it.

 Cocaine prices and visits to ER have an inverse relationship.
 Simply put, the higher the price, lower is the level of emergencies and death.
 This is according to a study published in Statistics in Medicine 1995.

-All things considered, the price you pay for an 8 ball of coke is definitely higher.
-After all, coke is nowhere near to the value of your life or health.
+All things considered, the price one pays for an 8 ball of coke is definitely higher.
+After all, coke is nowhere near to the value of life or health.

 Why They Use An 8 Ball Of Coke Instead Of 3.5 Grams